sonatype/nxrm3-preview-ha-repository/nxrm-azure-ha-helm/README.md

 -->

-# Helm Chart for a High-Availability Nexus Repository Deployment in AWS
+# Helm Chart for a High-Availability Nexus Repository Deployment in Azure

-This Helm chart configures the Kubernetes resources that are needed for a high-availability (HA) Nexus Repository deployment on AWS.
+This Helm chart configures the Kubernetes resources that are needed for a high-availability (HA) Nexus Repository deployment on Azure.

 ---
 ## Installing this Chart